 Did you know that 26 percent of adults who are 74 years old are missing all of their teeth?
-Needing partial dentures, called bridges, or complete dentures, can result from aging or a condition such as periodontitis.
+Needing partial dentures or complete dentures can result from aging or a condition such as periodontitis.
 Occasionally, younger adults need dentures due to severe reflux, which causes stomach acids to bubble up to the mouth and eat away the enamel of their teeth.
-Dr. Nancy Rotroff, DDS, MAGD in Ft.
-Lauderdale, Florida, has the advanced training needed to fit you with dentures that are natural looking and fit like a glove.
-Call her office or book an appointment online today if you need partial or complete dentures.
+Our doctors in Ft.
+Lauderdale, Florida, have the advanced training needed to fit you with dentures that are natural looking and fit like a glove.
+Call our office to schedule a consultation.

 New dentures may feel strange the first week or so.
 For the first few days, you should chew in small bites and eat soft foods.
 Your mouth gradually adapts to the new dentures as muscles in your mouth learn how to keep them in place.

 Our doctors guide you on how best to use your dentures.
 For example, you should avoid chewing gum and using toothpicks with dentures.
 After a while, inserting them into your mouth and taking them out is going to be as natural as breathing.

 The doctors may decide that you can use a small amount of an adhesive -- either a powder or paste -- to help the dentures adhere to your gums.

 If you find that you cannot pronounce certain words clearly, simply practice by yourself, saying them aloud.
 In time, your mouth adjusts to your new teeth.